dbca-wa/wastd/docs/_sources/data_collection/data_collection_training.rst.txt

 Minimal viable record
 ----------------------
+Both the ODK form "Turtle Tagging" and the paper datasheet allow to capture more data than needed to be compatible with any detail level of data capture.
+On busy nesting nights, there can be several turtles competing for the same tagging team's time.
+In this case, the team needs to commit to one turtle for processing, and record the minimum viable record, then move on to the next turtle.

 The minimal viable record includes:

 * Location and time of nesting
+* PIT tags
+* Flipper tags
-* PIT tags, flipper tags, biopsy, turtle details (species etc), datasheet photo.
+* Turtle details (species etc)

-..
-TODO turtle team to verify minimal viable record

-Even if other turtles are getting away without being processed, the minimal record needs to be taken for each processed turtle.
+Even if other turtles are getting away without being processed, the minimal record must to be taken for each processed turtle.

+The nice-to-have record includes the above plus:

+* One biopsy for already biopsied turtles (a wishlist of flipper tags to biopsy will be handed out)
+* CCL
+* Any significant damages which impact nesting success (e.g. flipper amputation impedes digging) or are recognizable (larger deformities, e.g. healed shark bites if carapace, sat tag harness scars).

 Form workflow